gemesa/phantom-pass/docs/src/1-string-xor-encryption.md

 - only [C strings](https://llvm.org/doxygen/classllvm_1_1ConstantDataSequential.html#aecff3ad6cfa0e4abfd4fc9484d973e7d) are supported at this time
 - the decrypted strings are not re-encrypted after use, meaning they stay unencrypted in the memory
 - the allocated memory blocks are not freed (only when the process exits and the OS reclaims them)
+- increased code size (although small compared to more complex encryption methods such as RC4)
+- increased runtime penalty (although small compared to more complex encryption methods such as RC4)

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/1-string-xor-encryption).